adhamhaithameid/Book_Store/README.md

-# Book_Store
-## Advanced Programming Course Project Online Bookstore Management System
+# Online Bookstore Management System - University Project

-In this application, students will develop a simplified online bookstore management system using mainly object-oriented programming principles with a focus on inheritance, polymorphism, encapsulation, and method overloading.
+This repository contains the Online Bookstore Management System, a term project for the Advanced Programming course at [Your University Name].
+This project is designed to demonstrate the practical application of object-oriented programming principles such as inheritance, encapsulation, and polymorphism within a Python-based application.

-### Project Tasks:
+## Project Overview

-1. Implement the classes using Python's object-oriented programming features, including inheritance, encapsulation, polymorphism, and method overriding.
-2. Define appropriate attributes and methods for each class, ensuring that subclasses inherit common attributes and methods from the superclass.
-3. Add suitable methods to improve the work of the system.
-4. Test the implementaƟon by creating instances of `Book`, `Magazine`, and `DVD` classes, adding them to the bookstore inventory, and performing operations like updating item details and retrieving item information.
-7. Enhance the applicaƟon by adding features like searching for items by title, author, or genre, managing customer orders, and calculating total sales.
+The Online Bookstore Management System allows users to manage an inventory of products (books, magazines, DVDs), process orders, and generate sales reports.
+It simulates a real-world bookstore system but is simplified for educational purposes.

+## Learning Objectives

+- To understand and apply Python classes and objects in a real-world application.
+- To implement core object-oriented programming concepts:
+  - **Inheritance**: Extending base classes to create a more specific class hierarchy.
+  - **Encapsulation**: Using private and public access modifiers to protect and encapsulate object data.
+  - **Polymorphism**: Utilizing Python's method overriding within class hierarchies.

+## Features

+- **Inventory Management**: Add, update, search, and remove items from the inventory.
+- **Order Processing**: Create orders, add items to orders, calculate totals, and finalize orders.
+- **Sales Tracking**: Generate and view reports detailing sales and order history.